 Check whether your lease or rental agreement requires the landlord to repair the particular issue you've discovered in your rental unit.
 If the contract does not appear to require this or simply doesn't address the issue, check the real estate law of your state (as well as local laws) to see whether the law forces the landlord to pay for the repairs in question.
 Landlords are typically required to make repairs to big problems.
 These include major repairs such as structural, electrical, and plumbing repairs.

 If your landlord fails to pay or does not respond, you may wish to look into other possibilities such as contacting the local housing authority or filing a claim in small claims court.
 How you proceed will likely depend on the nature and extent of the issue, local laws and regulations, and the attitude of the landlord.
 Your actions should be carefully considered to avoid unnecessary conflict and expense.

 As far as minor issues go, who is responsible for repairs depends on a number of factors, primarily the lease, as well as local and state laws.
 If you find that the landlord is required to pay for the repairs, make your repair request to the landlord in writing to ensure that there is a record of your efforts to work the issue out with the landlord.

-Lastly, one option that may be available is called "repair and deduct".
-Some state and local laws allow for tenants to hire someone to make repairs, and then deduct the cost from the rent.
+One option that may be available is called "repair and deduct".
+Some local and state laws allow renters to hire someone to make repairs, and then deduct the cost from the rent.